-1 used mobile phone + 4 pieces of thrown out red meat + 1 dumped artificial xmas tree + 6 items of poor quality clothing that end up in the garbage after six months… = 1 portion of CLIMATE CHANGE
+Causes: 1 used mobile phone + 4 pieces of thrown out red meat + 1 dumped artificial Xmas tree + 6 items of poor quality clothing that end up in the garbage after six months… = 1 portion of CLIMATE CHANGE

 Last post we looked at climate conditions through one powerful contributor: hurricanes.
-And we very briefly discussed the wallop such a climatic behemoth carries.
+And we very briefly discussed the wallop such a climatic behemoth carries and the damage it causes.
 We could’ve talked about the clout of the sun, lightning, rain, floods… all of them are synonymous with sheer power, brute force.
-Each one, considered as a local weather phenomenon can have considerable impact.
-Man in 99.9999% of circumstance is a powerless weakling facing such formidable forces be they for his benefit or detriment.
-Man simply cannot control the forces of nature.
+Each one, considered as a local weather phenomenon, can have considerable impact and causes considerable drama.
+Man in 99.9999% of circumstance is a powerless weakling facing such formidable forces, be they for his benefit or detriment.
+Humans simply cannot control the forces of nature.

 On the other hand, when we evoke ‘climate change’ we now know for sure that man is a good part, if not the better part, of the origin of this massive regular world conference calling crisis.

-The question is: how can puny man ‘be the cause of ‘climate change’ of an earth encompassing phenomenon so vast and powerful as ‘climate conditions’?
+The question is: how can puny humans ‘be the causes of ‘climate change’ of an earth encompassing phenomenon so vast and powerful as ‘climate conditions’?

-I mean when you really think about it, it’s like dumping a teaspoon of salt on the ground.
-It’s ludicrous to think that man can affect global weather conditions!
+I mean, when you really think about it, it’s like dumping a teaspoon of salt on the ground.
+It’s ludicrous to think that humans can affect global weather conditions!

 And you know, our dumb analogy of a teaspoon of salt on the ground isn’t so dumb after all.